Confusing UI and limited search capabilities halted editorial momentum

 Key to content migration: Starting small with a proof of concept

 After Appnovation and Fitch Ratings determined additional platform needs, they married those with predetermined ones.
-The new platform would have to gather analytics and publish large masses of content (upwards of half a million articles, all with compliance requirements) from different sources, including backend systems and live feeds.
+The new platform would have to be able to gather analytics and publish large masses of content (upwards of half a million articles, all with compliance requirements) from different sources, including backend systems and live feeds.

-John and the rest of the Appnovation team suggested implementing a modern architecture like Contentful.
+John and the rest of the Appnovation team suggested implementing a modern architecture with a content solution like Contentful.
 And, although the company felt sure Contentful was up to the challenge, it began with a proof of concept just to be sure.
-The company launched small reports, validated their results, and adjusted for the next release.
+The company launched small reports, validated their results and adjusted for the next release.

 Why Contentful was the ideal platform

 When it came time to turn the proof of concept into the final, global website, Fitch Ratings’s extensive library of published content made migration complexities a chief concern.
-Fortunately, Contentful’s API-first nature and cloud-based services kept migration time and costs low — a huge win in Appnovation and Fitch Ratings’s books.
+Fortunately, Contentful’s API-first nature and cloud-based services help minimize migration time and keep costs low — a huge win in Appnovation and Fitch Ratings’s books.

 Supporting their editors now and in the future

 The company’s newly designed platform offers seamless integration and can support increased content loads.
 Content editors on the frontline are able to publish new content directly to tagged output channels and those blocks of information are now interchangeable between the desired scenarios of any device: specific user interface, featured article, highlight, etc.